 My cruise stops at multiple destinations.
 Do I need to list them all?

 Generally not, unless you’re taking a very long cruise!
-You can choose “South Pacific” as a destination that covers you for the most common cruises out of the east coast.
+You can choose "South Pacific" as a destination, which covers you for the most common cruises out of the east coast.
 You can choose 'Europe' as a region if you’re doing a river or Mediterranean cruise over there, and all the stops on Caribbean cruises are covered when you choose ‘USA’ as your destination.

 What if I need to get off the cruise ship halfway through?